Einstein Project Units

 How it Works

-At our core, we lease science and engineering units for 4K - 8th grade educators.
-Our units consist of research-based curriculum and interactive materials for 25 - 30 students.
+At our core, we lease science and engineering kits for 4K - 8th grade educators.
+Our kits consist of research-based curriculum and interactive materials for 25 - 30 students, making them a full unit of study.
 As a nationally recognized STEM Resource Center, our goal is to create STEM literacy for all students, by giving them a quality education to prepare them for challenges they will face in their careers and in society.
 Each year our program impacts more than 5,000 educators and since our inception, we have created over 1.5 million hands-on experiences.

 With our refurbishment process, we are able to lease about 2,500 units to schools; however, we currently only own 1,200 units.
 Our units are on a constant cycle between schools and the Einstein Project.

 Einstein units are inquiry-based, which is a "student-centered method of teaching in which the teacher acts as a facilitator who guides conversations and poses questions alongside their students rather than as an all-knowing purveyor of knowledge."
 Inquiry classrooms tend to perform investigations, analyze data and construct explanations.

 With the development of Next Generation of Science Standards, our curriculum team is using various resources to align and direct the materials in our units to those new standards.
 We are your expert facility to assist educations with making sure you are implementing and teaching to these new standards.